 Paraffin wax (sometimes called mineral wax) is what’s used in most run-of-the-mill candles.
 As paraffin is a by-product, i.e. form of waste, of the oil industry some consider it to be ‘greener’ than other forms of wax but its said to burn quite quickly which would reduce its sustainability factor.

-Beeswax is the most traditional material used to make candles and may people love its warm natural smell when burned but if you’re gifting them make sure the recipient is not vegan.
-Also consider the source of the beeswax used, imported beeswax will have a much higher carbon foot print than locally sourced wax.
+Beeswax is the most traditional material used to make candles and may people love its warm natural smell when burned.
+I’ve read some claims that burning beeswax candles produces negative ions, which are good for your health, but despite extensive searching I have yet to find any study that confirms this to be true.
+That doesn’t mean it isn’t a pleasant candle all the same.
+When buying beeswax candles, consider the source of the beeswax.
+Imported beeswax will have a much higher carbon foot print than locally sourced wax.
+Also if buying it for a gift make sure the recipient isn’t vegan.
 Here are some Irish makers of beeswax candles

 - Leitrim based Beeswax Candles make candles from beeswax without chemicals and sell them through stores nationwide.
 Unfortunately they don’t quote the source of their beeswax on their website.